A Jedi's Fight - A Star Wars Fan Fiction Story

 "Do you want me to inform the Supreme Chancellor, sir?"

-Madine grinned.
+Madine nodded.

-"Falcon, this is the Tychorion."
+"General Solo, this is the Tychorion."
 He said.

 The image of Han Solo popped up on the holo display.